-Students are expected to enroll in the school corporation in which they have legal settlement, unless other arrangements have been approved.
 Students who are new to the school are required to enroll with their parents or legal guardians.
 When enrolling, the parents will bring:

-- 1) A birth certificate or similar document, - 2) Court papers allocating parental rights and responsibilities, - 3) Or custody (if appropriate), - 4) Proof of residency, (no homeless child will be denied enrollment based on lack of proof of residency), - 5) Proof of all required immunizations.
+- 1) A birth certificate or similar document, - 2) Court papers allocating parental rights and responsibilities, - 3) Or custody (if appropriate), - 4) Proof of residency, (no homeless child will be denied enrollment based on lack of proof of residency), and - 5) Proof of all required immunizations.